Documentation and Description of Southern Amami Oshima

 Summary of the collection

 This collection contains data from speakers of Southern Amami Oshima (known as shimaguchi or 島口 by speakers).
 Southern Amami Oshima is a Northern Ryukyuan language spoken on the Amami islands (Kagoshima prefecture).
 The data was collected by Martha Tsutsui Billins, linguist and principal investigator and the by community members themselves.
 This data was collected during fieldwork for the primary investigator’s PhD project, which focused on honorifics and politeness strategies of Amami speakers, primarily based on ethnography.
-Upon completion of archiving this project’s materials, this collection will contain video, audio, transcription, and photo files.
+Upon completion of archiving this project’s materials, this collection contains video, audio, transcription, and photo files.